Super-Resolved Canopy Height Mapping from Sentinel-2 Time Series Using Airborne LiDAR HD Reference Data across Metropolitan France: Methodology

 While alternative architectures such as ResNet \citep{DBLP:journals/corr/HeZRS15} or Residual-in-Residual Dense Blocks (RRDB) \citep{DBLP:journals/corr/abs-1809-00219} could also be employed for feature extraction, we selected RDBs as a balanced choice.
 RDBs offer improved feature reuse compared to ResNet, thanks to dense connections that help capture fine-grained spatial details in Sentinel-2 imagery.
 At the same time, RDBs are significantly lighter than RRDBs, making them particularly well suited for our multi-temporal super-resolution task.

 \textbf{Temporal feature extraction block.} To extract a unique set of temporal features for each Sentinel-2 series, we exploit the Lightweight Temporal Self-Attention mechanism proposed by \cite{DBLP:journals/corr/abs-2007-00586}.
-The module captures dependencies across the multi-temporal Sentinel-2 time series and allows the network to dynamically weight the contribution of each timestamp, by using keys $K$, queries $Q$ and values $V$ to produce a self-attention mask.
-While $K$ and $V$ are directly derived from encoded features $f$ and encoded temporal positions $p$ of Sentinel-2, $Q$ is a learnable parameter.
-For detailed explanation of Lightweight Temporal Transformer, the reader is invited to consult the original article.
-The simplified version of this algorithm can be summarized as follows (here we omit the explanation of the multi-head strategy):
+The module(here referred to as Temporal Encoder) captures dependencies across the multi-temporal Sentinel-2 time series and allows the network to dynamically weight the contribution of each timestamp, by combining keys $K$, queries $Q$ and values $V$ to produce a self-attention mask..
+The simplified version of this algorithm can be summarized as follows: